seanmorris/quickbus/README.md

 - `Server` origin filtering is opt-in.
 If you want origin enforcement, provide one or more origins to the constructor.
 - `Client` does not currently validate reply origin before resolving a pending token.
 If you need stronger guarantees, pair it with explicit server origin controls and a trusted channel topology.

+## Mental Model

+`quickbus` has two pieces:

+- `Server` listens for inbound `message` events, dispatches the requested action to a handler object, and posts the result back to the sender.
+- `Client` sends `{ action, params, token }` messages and resolves a promise when the matching `{ re: token, result, error }` reply arrives.

+The important design detail is that the place you send to is not always the place you listen on:

+- parent page -> iframe:
+  `to = iframe.contentWindow`, `from = window`
+- child iframe -> parent:
+  `to = window.parent`, `from = window`
+- `MessagePort`:
+  `to = port`, `from = port`
+- service worker from a page:
+  `to = navigator.serviceWorker.controller`, `from = navigator.serviceWorker`

+That is why `Client` uses named transport options and wrapper helpers instead of a single positional constructor.

 ## Development

 Available scripts: